Signum/workaround-astro-starlight/src/content/docs/ispmail-trixie/150-virtual-domains.md

 domain is `example.com`.
 If someone visits `https://example.com/`, they might be greeted by the Roundcube webmail login page.

 But your server doesn’t have to handle only one domain.
-You might have mailboxes like:
+You can have mailboxes on multiple domains like:

 - `jack@example.com`
 - `lucy@example.com`